Manchester City Centre: Supporting open businesses29th Oct 2020

 - Manchester Arndale, New Cathedral Street, Market Street, King Street, St Ann’s Square, Spinningfields, Deansgate, Northern Quarter and other city retailers are open for lunchtime and after-work shopping

-- Manchester city centre’s hundreds of food and drink outlets are open for daily eats and drinks
+- Hundreds of food and drink outlets are open for daily eats and drinks

 - Manchester’s cultural venues are open for gallery, cinema, library, and museum visits